 - Photography plan

-If you want just Photoshop, I think the Photography plan is a better option than purchasing PS alone ($9.99 vs $20.99).
+If you want just Photoshop, I think Adobe’s Photography plan is a better option than purchasing PS alone ($9.99 vs $20.99).
 It includes a subscription for Lightroom in addition to PS.
 Even if you don’t plan to use LR, at $9.99/mo, it’s an affordable way to get the latest version of PS.
 And that’s what I currently use as well.

 So, it’s a tie.